RahimMahmoudzadeh/RahimMahmoudzadeh/README.md

 I'm Rahim Mahmoudzadeh, an Android Developer who's all about building cool stuff for your pocket.
 Welcome to my GitHub! 🚀

+On this GitHub profile, you'll find a collection of my projects, experiments, and collaborations.
+Take a look around, and let's build something amazing together! 🚀
+Feel free to reach out if you'd like to chat about a project, or just want to say hi 👋.

+Let's code, and change the world! 💻💡

 ## Who am I? 🤔

 - I'm that person who's always up for trying out the latest tech, whether it's Kotlin, Android, or Jetpack Compose.